Swanson-Hysell-Group/Northbrae_Volcanics/README.md

 # Northbrae Volcanics

-This repository contains code and data associated with the paper to be submitted to International Geology Review:
+This repository contains code and data associated with the paper that is in revision at International Geology Review:

 ---

-**The Northbrae rhyolite of Berkeley constrains motion of the proto-Hayward Fault**
+**The Northbrae rhyolite of Berkeley (California, USA) constrains motion of the proto-Hayward Fault**

 Wesley G. Henschel<sup>1</sup>, Eben B. Hodgin<sup>1,2</sup>, and Nicholas L. Swanson-Hysell<sup>1</sup>